Mongol conquest of China: Conquest of Jin dynasty

 Many Han Chinese and Khitan defected to the Mongols to fight against the Jin.
 Two Han Chinese leaders, Shi Tianze, Liu Heima (劉黑馬, Liu Ni), and the Khitan Xiao Zhala (蕭札剌) defected and commanded the 3 Tumens in the Mongol army.
 Liu Heima and Shi Tianze served Ogödei Khan.
 Liu Heima and Shi Tianxiang led armies against Western Xia for the Mongols.
 There were 4 Han Tumens and 3 Khitan Tumens, with each Tumen consisting of 10,000 troops.
 The three Khitan Generals Shimobeidier (石抹孛迭兒), Tabuyir (塔不已兒) and Xiao Zhongxi (蕭重喜) commanded the three Khitan Tumens and the four Han Generals Zhang Rou, Yan Shi, Shi Tianze, and Liu Heima commanded the four Han tumens under Ogödei Khan.
 Shi Tianze (Shih T'ien-tse), Zhang Rou (Chang Jou, 張柔), and Yan Shi (Yen Shih, 嚴實) and other high ranking Chinese who served in the Jin dynasty and defected to the Mongols helped build the structure for the administration of the new state.
 The Mongols received defections from Han Chinese and Khitans while the Jin were abandoned by their own Jurchen officers.
 Interethnic marriage between Han and Jurchen became common at this time.
 The Han Chinese General Shi Tianze's father Shi Bingzhi (史秉直, Shih Ping-chih) were married to a Jurchen woman Shi Tianze was married to two Jurchen women (Mo-nien and Na-ho), a Han Chinese woman (Shi), and a Korean woman (Li), and his son Shi Gang was born to one of his Jurchen wives and the family served the Yuan prominently. and Shi Gang married a Kerait woman, the Kerait were Mongolified Turkic people and part of the "Mongol nation".

 Genghis advanced with three armies into the heart of Jin territory, between the Great Wall and the Yellow River.
 With the help of Chenyu Liu, one of the top officers who betrayed Jin, as well as the Southern Song, who wanted revenge on Jin, Genghis defeated the Jin forces, devastated northern China, captured numerous cities, and in 1215 besieged, captured and sacked the Jin capital of Yanjing (modern-day Beijing).

 However, the Jin emperor, Xuan Zong, did not surrender, but moved his capital to Kaifeng.
 The city fell in the siege of Kaifeng in 1232.
 Emperor Aizong fled to the town of Caizhou.
 After this, the Han Chinese general Shi Tianze led troops to pursue Emperor Aizong as he retreated, and destroyed an 80,000-strong Jin army led by Wanyan Chengyi (完顏承裔) at Pucheng (蒲城).
 The Jin dynasty collapsed after the siege of Caizhou in 1234.
-Eastern Xia, an short-lived kingdom which declared independence from Jin in 1215, was conquered in 1233.
+Eastern Xia, a short-lived kingdom which declared independence from Jin in 1215, was conquered in 1233.